Nebraska Court Records

 Who Can See Sealed Criminal Records in Nebraska?

-In Nebraska, sealed juvenile criminal records can be seen by the following parties:
+In Nebraska, sealed juvenile criminal records may still be accessed or seen by the following parties:

 Nebraska statutes do not specify who can see sealed adult criminal records such as victims of sex trafficking, pardoned convictions, and acquitted or dismissed cases.